Moonbase59/studiodisplay/README.md

 (Adapt width, height and framerate to your needs.)

 StreamEye will then autostart with your Raspberry Pi and provide the webcam stream at  [http://studiodisplay1:8081/](http://studiodisplay1:8081/).

+## Tested with …

+StudioDisplay is in daily production use at several webradio studios.
+Here’s a non-comprehensive list of systems I personally tested with:

+* Ubuntu Studio 14.04.5 LTS
+* Ubuntu 16.04
+* Linux Mint 17.3
+* Linux Mint 18.3
+* Manjaro 17.1.10
+* Raspbian Stretch (on Raspberry Pi 3B, 3B+ and Zero W)

 ## Versioning